- UCAS course code

 The assessments are in the standard format of two attempts per assessment, and a mean mark of 70% is required to pass the unit, which is a required component of the tutorial unit (failure will lead to loss of compensation for poor examination performance and a requirement for satisfactory completion of the unit material during the summer vacation).

-The academic malpractice module must be completed but does not contribute to the unit mark.
+The academic malpractice module must be completed and passed (100% pass mark) but does not contribute to the unit mark.

 All reading is provided online within the unit.
-An eBook provides the writing skills content of the unit.
+A PDF download provides the writing skills content of the unit.

 |Scheduled activity hours|